 - From there, you and your Realtor can hash out a plan.

-Do you want to decrease the price of the home and let the buyer deal with it once they move in or do you want to upgrade the roof before listing?
-Either way, you’re crossing your fingers and hoping a buyer will be OK with your decision.
+Do you want to decrease the price of the home and let the buyer deal with it once they move in, or do you want to upgrade the roof before listing?
+Either way, you’re crossing your fingers and hoping a buyer will be on board with your decision.

 5 pro tips to maximize your ROI on a new roof

-If you do decide to replace your roof before listing your home, here are a few tips to maximize the return on investment you get from it.
+If you do decide to replace your roof before listing your home, here are a few tips to maximize the return on investment you’ll get from it.

 1. Don’t layer shingles

 Some people replace their roof by simply re-shingling over the top of their old one.
-This is faster and cheaper but it’s also shortsighted and highly problematic.
-Pacific West Roofing suggests layering shingles can shorten your roof’s life by up to 40%, can trap heat, and can add too much weight to the roof.
+It’s faster and cheaper, but it’s also shortsighted and highly problematic.
+Bill Ragan Roofing Company cautions that layering shingles will add weight to your roof and make future leaks harder to locate.

-Buyers, their agents and their inspectors are likely to mention a roof with a double layer and this find is more likely to hurt you than putting on that second layer “new roof” will help you.
+Buyers, their agents and their inspectors are likely to mention a roof with a double layer, which is more likely to hurt you than help you.

-2. Opt for roofing materials that fall in that “Goldilocks” midrange
+2. Opt for roofing materials that fall in that midrange

-To reiterate Christman’s point from before—a buyer can tell if you put in the bare minimum, and they don’t want to pay top dollar for a new roof they didn’t even pick out.
+To reiterate Christman’s point from before — a buyer can tell if you put in the bare minimum, and they also won’t want to pay top dollar for a new roof they didn’t even pick out.

 3. Check on your roof frequently and keep up with necessary maintenance

 Be sure you maintain the roof between the time you replace it and the time you sell your home.
-Jari Marjanen, roofer of RENCO Roofing in Phoenix, Arizona, who has 37 years of experience in the roofing business, says to check the roof after every storm.
+Jari Marjanen, roofer of RENCO Roofing in Phoenix, Arizona, who has decades of experience in the roofing business, says to check the roof after every storm.